drkno/Free2Go/README.md

 # Free2Go
 A trivial Mobi2Go proof of concept exploit that allows you to specify your own discount.

+**This bug was disclosed and fixed by Mobi2Go before the publishing of this POC.**

 ## How It Works
 Mobi2Go does not appear to be verifying that user input is valid.
 This is probably because there are few user-input fields to validate and it is assumed that any code running on a webpage is genuine.
 The easiest way to exploit this, with no modifications to the existing scripts on the page is to use the (mostly) unused tips field as follows: